Thistle F.C.: Revived club

 The revived Thistle was founded in 1875, still playing on Glasgow Green; because the club was still playing there in 1877, the club was originally turned down for membership of the Scottish FA, on the basis that the SFA did not want member clubs without their own grounds.
 At the time, the area was becoming both densely populated and heavily industrialised, and several aspiring teams formed among the tenements and factories.
 Thistle were early rivals to Clyde whose first ground was nearby at Barrowfield Park, which had been the home of Eastern until 1877.

+Thistle eventually turned senior in 1878 and started to enter the Scottish Cup; the club was also a member of the Lanarkshire association, and won the Lanarkshire Cup in 1881, beating Shotts in the final by the odd goal in five, having taken advantage of a goalkeeping slip with 2 minutes to go.
+That season saw the club's best Scottish Cup run, reaching the final 12, albeit helped by two byes.

-Thistle joined the Glasgow Football Association in 1883 and became a founder member of the Scottish Football Alliance in 1891, by which time Celtic had been formed in the neighbourhood, quickly attracting bigger crowds.
-In 1892 Thistle were unable to use Beechwood Park, moving to Braehead Park in the Oatlands neighbourhood (previously known as Hibernian Park, it was built in 1889 for Glasgow Hibernian who went defunct by late 1890).
-This new site was only a short distance away from the streets where their core support resided but on the opposite bank of the River Clyde; in previous and future decades it would have been easily accessible via Rutherglen Bridge at Shawfield, but the move took place between the demolition of the old bridge at that site (1890) and the completion of its replacement (1896), making travel more difficult during those years via a temporary wooden structure.
+Thistle switched to the Glasgow Football Association in 1883 and became a founder member of the Scottish Football Alliance in 1891, by which time Celtic had been formed in the neighbourhood, quickly attracting bigger crowds.

+Although they had struggled in the Alliance competition (finishing bottom of 12 teams in 1891–92 and fifth of 10 the following year), Thistle's Campbell, Mackie, and Gemmell were selected for the prestigious Glasgow v Sheffield match in 1892.
+Thistle were one of the clubs invited to form the new Division Two of the Scottish League for the 1893–94 season.
+However, the club's enforced move to Braehead Park proved costly.
+The new site was only a short distance away from the streets where their core support resided but on the opposite bank of the River Clyde; in previous and future decades it would have been easily accessible via Rutherglen Bridge at Shawfield, but the move took place between the demolition of the old bridge at that site (1890) and the completion of its replacement (1896), making travel more difficult during those years via a temporary wooden structure.